Using Dataproc (Spark) and Hail on Verily Workbench

 Creating an autoscaling policy via the gcloud SDK

 Create a yaml config file (below is an example).
-See the dataproc documentation for more detail.
+See the Dataproc documentation for more details.

 workerConfig: